? ? ?

 But the day they were to physically meet had been an unpleasant one for Werner.
 He’d been asked to stay late at the military academy after he’d miscalculated the time it would take to set up an extracurricular event slated for the next day.
 He offered Shion an apology, but she reassured him it was fine and used the time to explore his village under a beautiful full moon.
 When he returned home three hours later, however, he was met with his irate mother.

-It was the first time Shion had been ‘present’ when he’d been at the end of his mother’s whip, and fury boiled over in her chest.
+It was the first time Shion had been ‘present’ when he’d been at the end of his mother’s whip, and fury boiled over in her chest as she listened on.
 While Werner bore with it and took it all in, Shion couldn’t.
 In a fit, she reached out and stepped into his place.
 His mother’s words bounced off of her easily—although suppressing her urge to punch the woman wasn’t so easy.
 To an adult like herself, Shion thought, this woman was absolutely nothing.

 After several hours, the woman grew tired of shouting, tearfully half-apologized, pulled Shion into a hug, and left.
 Shion took Werner back to his room and waited for the override to time out.
 When it did and she returned to herself, she picked herself off the ground from where she’d passed out behind the village’s local inn and made her way over to his house.
 She alighted by his window just as they’d discussed and knocked twice.